kiancn/CallbackMethod/README.md

     package kcn.methodreferencing

-        * I just recently discovered that THE TERM 'Method Reference' is already taken in Java. *
-        * Ga'd darn it.
-Java is new to me.
-My Method References are different, they are objects  *
-        * not lambda-expressions.
-The new name is...
-Callback Methods, whootidoodle              *

 * Please substitute the terms (a) method reference and (b) MeRef for (a) callback method and (b) CallMe using the awesome power of imagination (just until I update the rest of this readme, promise; then you'll never have to imagine again)

 * Try the speed test enabled in main.
 It's like if racing was boring, not fast and not dangerous.
 Also, informative and exciting: Do more than 400 test rounds and achieve stable results.